 The ticket correctly matched all five balls, 12-13-17-34-36, to win a prize of $225,000, less 25 percent federal withholding.

-The retailer will receive a $500 bonus for selling the winning ticket.
+The retailer will receive a $500 bonus for selling this winning ticket.

-The Lottery cannot confirm the identity of the winner until the prize is claimed and the ticket is validated.
+The prize must be claimed and the ticket validated before the winner can be identified.
 Cash 5 winners have one year from the drawing date to claim prizes.

-The holder of the winning ticket should sign the back of the ticket, call the Lottery at 717-702-8146 and file a claim at any of Lottery's seven area offices or at Lottery headquarters in Middletown, Dauphin County.
+The holder of any jackpot-winning ticket should immediately sign the back of the ticket, call the Lottery at 717-702-8146 and file a claim at any of Lottery's seven area offices or at Lottery headquarters in Middletown, Dauphin County.

 Claims may be filed Monday through Friday from 8:30 a.m. to 4:30 p.m. at area offices and from 8 a.m. to 4 p.m. at headquarters.

-In the 2011-12 fiscal year, in addition to awarding nearly $205 million in prizes to Allegheny County winners, the Pennsylvania Lottery contributed nearly $122 million to programs serving the county's older residents.
+In the 2013-14 fiscal year, in addition to awarding more than $230.1 million in prizes to winners across Allegheny County, the Pennsylvania Lottery contributed over $129 million to programs serving the county's older residents.